m-axis/image-finder/README.md

 # image-finder
 Image finder is a tool which helps find all the duplicate images in your machine and show a preview of the duplicate images in HTML format.
-The tool will also be able to filter the duplicate images out and place them in separate directory.
+The tool can also filter the duplicate images out and move them in separate directory.

 ## Execution command
 ```console